oddbird/oddleventy/content/services/design-systems.md

-  that improve team communication, speed up development, and lay the foundation for a scalable code base.
+  that improve team communication, speed up development, and lay the foundation for a scalable codebase.
-  We’re experts at building systems
-  — helping your team in integrated tools
+  We’re experts at building systems -- helping your team in integrated tools
   & daily workflows
   to maintain consistent designs across digital products over the long-term.